-The previous blog post has highlighted the pressing need for oil companies to streamline their operations.
+As the risk of recession is rising across the globe, oil and gas businesses are facing a pressing need to streamline their operations.
 And their financial management systems lie at the core of this effort.
-TRG has identified four criteriaof advanced accounting systems for upstream oil companies.
+TRG has identified four criteria of advanced accounting systems for upstream oil companies.

 4 Must-haves for Oil and Gas Accounting Software

 It seems increasingly clear that cloud computing is the future of enterprise applications.
 Despite unfounded scepticism about reliability and security issues, cloud-based solutions continue to thrive.

 For oil and gas companies, cloud computing offers a much more flexible and manageable subscription-based cost structure.
 There is no hefty upfront software licence fee.
 Plus, investment in hardware and other infrastructure is kept at a minimal level.
 Therefore, capex is sharply reduced.